-Good online sources for accounting articles include the Accounting & Tax database (Westlaw "ACCT&TX-DB") and ABI/INFORM (Dialog or Westlaw "ABI-INFORM").
-Lexis has several accounting journals.
+A good online sources for accounting articles is the ABI/INFORM database on(ProQuest Dialog.
+Lexis also has several accounting journals.

 The American Institute of Certified Public Accountants (AICPA) is the principal trade association for U.S. accountants.
 The AICPA Web site posts information about the AICPA its publications and activities, accounting-related news, the AICPA Code of Professional Conduct, back issues of AICPA newsletters and journals, AcSEC Exposure Drafts and Comment Letters, and an extensive collection of links to accounting-related Web sites (www.aicpa.org).